 Whether businesses use UCaaS, CCaaS, or a combination of the two, these solutions enable businesses to interact with customers on their preferred channels.
 With CRM integration, customer service reps get screen pop-ups for incoming calls so they can easily access the customer's profile and account history and have all the information they need to thoroughly answer questions and provide prompt support.
 And thanks to call recording and analytics, customer service and sales managers know how reps are performing and can provide specific feedback and tailored training to improve the overall customer experience.

 Lower Communications Costs

 Unifying communications into a single platform means paying a single vendor.
-On average, Vonage Business Cloud customers save 36 percent compared with traditional phone service, which doesn't include video calling, messaging, AI-enhanced features, and all the other functionality that comes with UC.
+On average, Vonage Business Communications customers save 36 percent compared with traditional phone service, which doesn't include video calling, messaging, AI-enhanced features, and all the other functionality that comes with UC.
 Plus, with cloud-based UC, there are no upfront hardware costs or licenses to purchase.

 Communications technology has evolved quickly in recent years and will continue to do so as UC providers innovate.
 From AI-enhanced features such as chatbots and voice assistants to omnichannel contact centers with social media integration to whatever comes next, UC platforms are the future of business communications.
 And thanks to the great equalizing power of the cloud, large enterprises aren't the only ones that benefit.
 Small businesses can access the same technology to unite their workforce and surprise and delight their customers.